 Under these circumstances, Manila Water prioritized water supply efficiency to deliver more water to more customers.
 This was supplemented by improvements in the organizational structure, development of its workforce, and rehabilitation of facilities.
 The remarkable results are as follows:

-· Reduction in water losses or NRW from 63% in 1997 to 11% in 2014, an unprecedented feat in the history of the Philippine
+- Reduction in water losses or NRW from 63% in 1997 to 11% in 2015, an unprecedented feat in the history of the Philippine water sector

-· Consistent 100% compliance to the water quality standards of the Department of Health and the Philippine National Standards
+- Consistent 100% compliance to the water quality standards of the Department of Health and the Philippine National Standards for Drinking Water

-Today, of over 6 million residents served in the East Zone, 1.8 million or more than half come from marginalized communities by way of the company’s flagship program, Tubig Para Sa Barangay (TPSB) or Water For The Poor.
+Today, of over six million residents served in the East Zone, 1.8 million or more than half come from marginalized communities by way of the company’s flagship program, Tubig Para Sa Barangay (TPSB) or Water for the Community.
 TPSB enabled low-income communities to have continuous and reliable access to water.
-Assisted by both government and non-government organizations, the company eased land title requirements and provided them affordable and potable water supply.
+Assisted by both government and non-government organizations, the company eased land ownership requirements and provided them affordable and potable water supply.